connrs/node-find-hashtags/README.md

 ## Usage

-    var findHashtags = require('find-hashtags');
+    var findTags = require('find-hashtags');

-    console.log(findHashtags('This #text contains a number of #useful hashtags'));
+    console.log(findTags.hashtag('This #text contains a number of #useful hashtags'));
     // ['text', 'useful']
+     console.log(findTags.attag('This @text contains a number of @useful ats'));
+        // ['text', 'useful']

-The function returns an array containing the hashtags found within a string.
+The function returns an array containing the hashtags or ats found within a string.
 It only matches letters and numbers as components of a hashtag.